baleada/docs/src/prose/features/accessibility.md

 ## Accessibility extensions
 :::

-All of Baleada Features' [interfaces](/docs/features#using-functions) return objects, and some of those objects contain [single element API objects](/docs/features/shared/element-api) that can help you enhance the accessibility of your UI.
+All of Baleada Features' [extensions](/docs/features#using-extensions) return objects, and some of those objects contain [element API objects](/docs/features/shared/element-api) that can help you enhance the accessibility of your UI.

-For example, imagine you're using the `useTextbox` function to enhance an HTML input in your app.
+For example, imagine you're using the [`useTextbox`](/docs/features/interfaces/textbox) interface to enhance an HTML input in your app.
 Here's how you would start:

 :::
 ```html